nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Install a New Extension

 There are two types of JupyterLab extensions.
-Front-end (menus etc), and server extensions.
+Front-end (menus etc.), and server extensions.
 Most extensions include both components.
 Instructions on how to find and install extensions can be found at [JupyterLab: Extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html).
 The front-end extension can be installed after JupyterLab starts, and can show up if you refresh the page, as long they are installed in the environment running JupyterLab (/opt/jupyter/).